tolexto/Py_perfect_number/README.md

 ## License
 ---
-This Perfect Number Finder application is open-source software licensed under the MIT License.
+This Perfect Number Checker application is open-source software licensed under the MIT License.
 Feel free to use, modify, and distribute it as per the terms of the license.